Student Accommodation

 This means you may not get your top choices.
 You can read more about the accommodation and allocations policy here

-After the 9 June, accommodation will be allocated on a first-come, first-served basis according to what's still available, and you are not guaranteed a place in University owned and managed accommodation.
+After the June deadline, accommodation will be allocated on a first-come, first-served basis according to what's still available, and you are not guaranteed a place in University owned and managed accommodation.

 Once you’ve completed your application you can expect to hear the result in the following timeframes: